AN AMAZING KASBAH IN A MOROCCAN DESERT OASIS

 “Welcome to Dar Ahlam.
 Our goal is to redefine the hotel experience.
 There is no Reception.
 No restaurant.
 No keys.
 No hours.
 No menus.
 No itinerary.
 Just surprises.”

-Dar Ahlam best pool in southern Morocco
+Dar Ahlam pool in sun

 I do not believe I’ve ever seen a more beautiful pool.